Quasisymmetric and noncommutative skew Pieri rules: Generalized skew Pieri rules

 \begin{definition} Given compositions $\alpha, \beta$, the \emph{skew noncommutative Schur function} $\ncs_{\alpha/\beta}$ is defined implicitly via the equation

 where the sum ranges over all compositions $\beta$. \end{definition}

-With this definition and using Equation~\eqref{eq:HactingonHdual} we can observe that via a proof almost identical to that of Observation~\ref{ob:skewingisharpooning}.
-We know from \cite{LMvW} that for $n\geq 1$ the coproduct on $\ncs _{(n)}$ and $\ncs _{(1^n)}$ is given by and Plus the action of the antipode $S$ on $\ncs _{(n)}$ and $\ncs _{(1^n)}$ is given by

-Using all the above in conjunction with the simplified right Pieri rules for noncommutative Schur functions from Section~\ref{sec:easyrightPieris} yields our concluding theorem, whose proof is completely analogous to the proof of Theorem~\ref{the:QSskewPieri}, and hence is omitted.
+With this definition and using Equation~\eqref{eq:HactingonHdual} we can deduce that via a proof almost identical to that of Proposition~\ref{ob:skewingisharpooning}.
+We know from Definition~\ref{def:QSbasis} that $\qs _{(n)} = F_{(n)}$ and $\qs _{(1^n)} = F_{(1^n)}$.
+Combined with the product for fundamental quasisymmetric functions using Definition~\ref{def:Fbasis}, Definition~\ref{def:NCbasis}, and the duality pairing, it is straightforward to deduce that for $n\geq 1$ the coproduct on $\ncs _{(n)}$ and $\ncs _{(1^n)}$ is given by Also the action of the antipode $S$ on $\ncs _{(n)}$ and $\ncs _{(1^n)}$ is given by Using all the above in conjunction with the right Pieri rules for noncommutative Schur functions in Theorem~\ref{the:RightPieri} yields our concluding theorem, whose proof is analogous to the proof of Theorem~\ref{the:QSskewPieri}, and hence is omitted.
 As always if any parts of size 0 arise during computation, then they are ignored.

 \begin{theorem} Let $\alpha, \beta$ be compositions and $n$ be a positive integer.
 Then

 where $\alphap$ is a composition such that it can be obtained by adding an $i$-right horizontal strip to $\alpha$, and $\beta^{-}$ is a composition such that $\beta$ can be obtained by adding a $j$-right vertical strip to it.